kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 I have an idea that works.

-I have an idea that helped a few people.
+I have an idea that helped a few Filipinos.

 That way I can let go of that idea and think of better ones.